ehhong/identityexploration/_posts/projects/2019-07-14-melissakwan.md

 <h3>What parts of your identity do you feel were most important to you growing up?</h3>
 <p>
 Up until I was in fourth grade or so, I was fairly quiet and fairly shy, and I much more fit the stereotype of the quiet Asian girl.
 Then, I played volleyball and that brought me out of my shell.
-For a while, that was a big source of confidence–playing sports.
+For a while, that was a big source of confidence – playing sports.
 <br>
 In the latter years of high school, [sports] started to become less of a part of my identity, and journalism started to play a bigger role.
 But I definitely credit sports for being a huge reason why I don't see myself as shy.
 </p>